 Job Seeker Visa Spain (2026)

-The Job Seeker Visa Spain is Spain’s official post-study visa (Autorización de Búsqueda de Empleo) allowing non-EU graduates to legally stay in Spain after graduation for up to 24 months after completing their studies while preparing a work or residence transition.
+The Job Seeker Visa Spain is Spain’s official post-study visa that allows non-EU graduates to stay in Spain after completing their studies while searching for qualified employment or preparing a transition to another residence permit.

 Its purpose is to give graduates time to find qualified employment or prepare a transition to another residence permit such as a Work Permit, HQP Visa, EU Blue Card, or Entrepreneur Visa — without having to leave Spain.